 Accuracy of the DSM-5

 While there has been criticism of the DSM-5, it continues to remain the standard tool for diagnosing mental health issues.
 The DSM-5 offers accurate diagnostic information for professionals assessing the needs and symptoms of clients.
 Differentiating between varying conditions and symptoms can impact diagnosis and treatment.
-It is imperative that providers have an accurate idea of what their patients are going through so that treatment can match up with clinical need.
+It is imperative that providers have an accurate idea of what their patients are going through so that treatment can match up with the clinical need.

 Future of the DSM